Skip to contents

 #> 10 Sg_06_02 0.0021769458 776.50 0.0045876577

-The sequestration rates are mass/area by time in the last xxx units of time.
+The sequestration rates units are mass/area by time (in the last xxx units of time).
 The units will be those provided in the dataframe.
-In the example data, mass will be g and the area cm-2 (as the dry bulk density was in g/cm-3) and both times will be in years, as the age of the samples was in years: g/cm-2 yr-1 in the last 100 years.
+In the example data, mass will be g and the area cm-2 (as the dry bulk density was in g/cm-3) and both times will be in years, as the age of the samples was in years.
+So, the sequestration rates units in this example are g/cm-2 yr-1 in the last 100 years.

 To estimate the organic carbon sequestration rate in a different timeframe than 100, we have to specify it in the parameter “timeframe”.